Acme: A Research Framework for Distributed Reinforcement Learning: Introduction

-\textbf{Acme} is a software library and light-weight framework for expressing and training RL agents which attempts to address both the issues of complexity and scale within a unified framework, allowing for fast iteration of research ideas and scalable implementation of state-of-the-art agents.
-Acme does this by providing tools and components for constructing agents at various levels of abstraction, from the lowest (e.g. networks, losses, policies) through to workers (actors, learners, replay buffers), and finally entire agents complete with the experimental apparatus necessary for robust measurement and evaluation, such as training loops, logging, and checkpointing.
-The agents written in the framework are state-of-the-art implementations that promote the use of common tools and components, hopefully leading to common community benchmarks.
-Our modular design of Acme's agents makes them easily scalable to large distributed systems, all while maintaining clear and straightforward abstractions and simultaneously supporting training in the non-distributed setting.
+To combat the growing complexity inherent in modern RL implementations, we developed \textbf{Acme}, a framework for expressing and training RL agents which attempts to address both the issues of complexity and scale within a unified framework.
+The goal of Acme is to allow for fast iteration of research ideas and scalable implementation of state-of-the-art agents.
+Acme does this by providing tools and components for constructing agents at various levels of abstraction, from basic modules and functions (e.g. networks, losses, policies), to workers which update the state of the learning process (actors, learners, replay buffers), and finally complete agents with the experimental apparatus necessary for robust measurement and evaluation, such as training loops, logging, and checkpointing.
+The agents written in the framework are state-of-the-art implementations that promote the use of common tools and components.
+Our modular design of Acme's agents makes them easy to combine or scale to large distributed systems, all while maintaining clear and straightforward abstractions.
+It simultaneously supports training in a simpler synchronous setting which can be both easier to understand and to debug.

-In what remains of this section, we give a brief overview of modern reinforcement learning and discuss various software frameworks used to tackle such problems.
-Section \ref{sec:acme} goes on to introduce the key structural contributions of our approach to designing RL agents.
-In Section \ref{sec:agents} we build upon this design to show how this framework is used to implement a number of modern agent implementations.
-Finally, in Section \ref{sec:experiments} we experiment with these agents and demonstrate that they can be used to obtain state-of-the-art performance across a variety of domains.
+In Section \ref{sec:modern-rl} we give a brief overview of modern reinforcement learning and discuss various software frameworks used to tackle such problems.
+Section~\ref{sec:acme} goes on to introduce the key structural contributions of our approach to designing RL agents.
+In Section~\ref{sec:agents} we build upon this design to show how this framework is used to implement a number of modern agent implementations.
+Finally, in Section~\ref{sec:experiments} we experiment with these agents and demonstrate that they can be used to obtain state-of-the-art performance across a variety of domains.

-\subsection{Modern reinforcement learning}
+Note that this work also represents a second version of the paper.
+In the interim Acme has seen an increase in its modularity due to the design of \emph{agent builders} (Section~\ref{sec:builders}).
+We have also put additional emphasis on offline and imitation algorithms including many algorithms that make use of the builder design to compose agents.
+The number of core algorithms implemented as part of Acme has also increased.
+Finally, although it is not the focus of this paper much of the algorithms implemented in Acme have increasingly transitioned to JAX~\citep{jax2018github} to implement the network architecture of policies, critics, etc. While much of the base interfaces are still platform agnostic maintaining one-to-one correspondence between e.g.\ TensorFlow~\citep{tensorflow2015-whitepaper} and JAX has been de-emphasized due to its corresponding support burden.

+\section{Modern Reinforcement Learning}